Cookies

 In 2019 the project Ziway-Shalla Basin in Balance (ZSBiB) kicked off, consisting of six partners (Stichting Wetlands International (consortium lead), Rift Valley Lakes Basin Administration office, Meki Batu Cooperative Union, Joytech, Acacia Water B.V and Stichting Wereld Waternet), funded by RVO (Netherlands enterprise agency), aiming for more sustainable water management in the basin.
 Wetlands International Wetlands led the work on supporting smallholder farmers to improve their productivity and water use efficiency, and undertaking a range of watershed interventions at the most critical sites, generating on-farm benefits for upland farmers while increasing their awareness about unsustainable land management.
 World Waternet was in charge on the support of the local public authorities responsible for the basin management and enhancing he organization with the right infrastructure and capacities to manage the basis resources responsibly.
 The projects closed off in 2024, with an extension of the budget for the RVLBAO to continue doing the ADCP measurements.

-youtube drop of hope.JPG ()
+youtube drop of hope.JPG (You are leaving this website)